mincho-js/mincho/README.md

 However, since we cannot provide all features from the beginning, we plan to achieve them step by step.
 1. Natural CSS in TypeScript: We will bind various CSS preprocessing features to be specialized for TypeScript.
-2. A CSS in JS that integrates AtomicCSS and Variants: We will achieve the integration of visual hierarchy (AtomicCSS) and semantic hierarchy (Variants), which was the original goal.
+2. CSS in JS for Scalable: We will achieve the integration of visual hierarchy (AtomicCSS) and semantic hierarchy (Variants), which was the original goal.
 3. Build your own design system: It functions as a framework for creating design systems through design token management and Figma plugins, among others.

 ## Features